DataDog/integrations-extras/invary_runtime_integrity/README.md

 ## Setup

 - Once this integration has been uninstalled, any previous authorizations are revoked.
-- Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the API Keys page.
+- Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys page][3].

 ### Installation